amirmirzaei79/Perimeter-Calculation-SIMD/README.md

 If the name has a third part (_print_edge) it means assembly code calls stdlib's printf function to print length of each edge.

+## More Details:
+**main.C** implements main function, reads the input, calls the **find_perimeter** function and writes it's result to output.

+Body of the **find_perimeter** function is implemented in **find_perimeter.asm** file.
+This function receives the x,y coordinates of the polygon vertices and returns the perimeter of the polygon.
+The first argument is a pointer to an array of double-precision floating-point numbers representing the x-coordinates of the polygon vertices .
+Similarly, the second argument gives the y-coordinates of the vertices.
+The third and final argument is the number of the vertices which is the same as the size of the input arrays.
+The function computes the length of each polygon edge (including the edge between the last and the first vertex) and if the folder container "_print_edge" in name, prints them by calling the printf function from the C standard library.
+Then it returns the perimeter of the polygon as a floating point number.

+Each folder contains a make file to compile the code inside and create **main.out** binary executable that reads vertices coordinates and prints out polygon's perimeter (and length of each edge if specified in folder name).